-Here is one version of the extended Euclidean (XGCD) algorithm.
-Feel free to use any one that you are more familiar with, but if you have never see it, use this one.
+Here is a description of XGCD.
 This description assumes that the input elements f, g live in some ring R in which the greatest common divisor is defined.
 We will usually use the XGCD on integers or polynomials.
+If the inputs are integers you can ignore the part the leading coefficient.